PunchThrough/bean-docs/src/node-red/what-is-node-red.md

 Each of the nodes defined above can be used in a Node-RED application once you install these nodes into your Node environment.
 We will cover installation and setup in following sections.

-Check out the following example of a Node-RED app that grabs temperature data from the Bean and tweets it!
+Check out the following example of a Node-RED app that grabs temperature data from Bean and tweets it!
 Connecting your Bean to the internet can be as easy as this.

 {{{img_rel this 'complex_node_red.png' 'Bean Node-RED app' '70%'}}}